ravens/docker-vcpe/README.md

 * Add volumes as mentioned in the flash_keep section of the config/luci file.
 * fix firewall
+* fix network services.
+Thought it was working but not.
 * fix WAN IP address
 * fix LAN IP address gateway scheme.
 Impact of using IPAM as bootstrap, and then Luci to modify the IP address

 ## caveats

 Openwrt has a lot of preinit stuff corresponding to the various boards it aims to support.
 A lot of work has to be carried out to alter /etc/preinit, /lib/preinit in order to have a functional and secure by default environement.

+docker-compose starts the interface in alphabetical order; hence dockervcpe_vcpe_wan will be eth1.

 ## related work